Pharmacy Benefit Managers: Mystery Middlemen Managing Your Prescription Drugs

 - After spending its initial $550,000 grant, the Cost Trends Project has produced analyses that ignore how insurers and PBMs affect health care costs and could not establish an accurate “annual health care cost growth target.”

 - A majority of the Cost Trends Project’s steering committee and staff:

-- have ties to insurance company or PBM middlemen as current or former high level employees or
+- have ties to insurance company or PBM middlemen occupying current or former leadership roles, or

 - have a history of producing healthcare cost analyses that fail to analyze middlemen and focus on reining in providers, despite evidence that such policies are ineffective.

 Rhode Island legislative and executive branch officials should follow the lead of other states more aggressively reining in PBMs, including: